 Puerto Rico is devastated and struggling to recover after Hurricane Maria pummeled the island territory Sept.
 20, 2017, as a Category 4 storm.
-As of Jan.
-31 — more than 4 months since the storm hit — about 70 percent of the island’s electricity customers have had power restored, the U.S. Dept. of Energy reports.
-Still, roughly 439,000 people remain without power.
-Residents have lived through food and water shortages, water-related disease outbreaks, generators running out of fuel, hospitals and schools closed due to extensive damage, and in the immediate aftermath, lack of access to the banking system.
-World Vision has been helping people in some of the worst-affected areas and recently transitioned its efforts from providing emergency relief to helping residents build back better.
+As of April 4 — almost seven months since the storm hit — about 96 percent of residents on the island have had power restored, reports the U.S. Department of Energy.
+Still, roughly 62,000 people remain without power.

 - How did Hurricane Maria develop?

 - How many people died after Hurricane Maria?